terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/hub-spoke/README.md

 2. The second terraform apply should have the update_delegated_resolver variable to true to configure the DNS resolver to be delegated ```terraform apply -var=update_delegated_resolver=true```

 In order to perform a successful destroy, please set to the resolver to "system" in the spoke VPC through the UI before issuing the terraform destroy - see https://cloud.ibm.com/docs/vpc?topic=vpc-hub-spoke-configure-dns-resolver&interface=ui

+You may also be interested in the [Hub and Spoke VPC with manual DNS resolver Example](../hub-spoke-manual-resolver/) which does not exhibit those issues.